Follow the link to find out more information about cycling around Portsmouth.

 - secure your lock so it does not touch the ground

 Buy a decent lock (or two).
 Before visiting a bike shop, check Sold secure to see which locks are most secure.
 Expect to pay £40 upwards for a secure locking system.
-Portsmouth City Council sells highly discounted D-locks at the Civic Offices - scroll down cycling around Portsmouth for more information and a pricelist.
+Portsmouth City Council sells highly discounted D-locks at the Civic Offices - find out more on the cycling around Portsmouth page and check out the pricelist.

 Check if your home insurance already covers your bicycle when it is away from your home.
 Also, check that the total value of your bike is covered.
 If you have an expensive bike it may be necessary to insure it separately.